sourcegraph/handbook/content/strategy-goals/strategy/cody/index.md

 ## Vision

-Developers can find, understand, write, improve and seure code 100x faster thanks to the power of AI that knows about their company's code, systems, brest practices and policies.
-Basic, repetitive tasks are gone, and time can be spent on designing and building high value software.
-Any developer can adopt AI for code because there are guardrails to make it secure and reliable even for the largest regulated enteprises.
+Developers can find, understand, write, improve, and secure code 100x faster thanks to the power of AI which knows about their company's code, systems, best practices, and policies.
+Basic, repetitive tasks are gone, and time can be spent designing and building high-value software.
+Any developer can adopt AI for code because there are guardrails to make it secure and reliable even for the largest regulated enterprises.

 ### Why Sourcegraph